 ISOK cares about the health of students, employees, and patrons.
 ISOK is committed to a tobacco-free environment.
 The possession or use of tobacco products at all times while on school property, or at school sponsored events is prohibited.
 A student who uses or possesses a tobacco product at any school sponsored in person event including, but not limited to outings, prom, graduation, academic competitions, and testing shall immediately be expelled from ISOK.
 The local criminal justice or juvenile delinquency system may be notified.
-The expulsion may, however, be modified by the by the Head of School or designee on a case-by-case basis.
+The expulsion may, however, be modified by the Executive Director, or their designee, on a case-by-case basis.